JaeyeopC/TUM_Master-Praktikum__LLM_Market_Analysis/README.md

 At a high level, the system operationalizes a **“crawl → clean → extract → classify → compare → evaluate”** workflow through a reproducible pipeline architecture, aiming to improve **accuracy, consistency, and coverage of LLM-generated product comparison outputs** via prompt engineering and automated evaluation.

+For more details about the methodology and results, please refer to the project report and poster included in this repository.

 ---

 # What the Project Builds